Exome Sequencing

 Primary Findings

-• Variants in genes suspected to be causative for, or potentially related to, the patient’s condition are reported.
+• Variants that are causative or suspected to be causative for the patient’s phenotype are reported.

 Secondary Findings